Australia's Sundance agrees to lower $1.4 billion Hanlong offer

-Analysts also said Sundance had to agree on new terms for the deal or risk needing to raise significant funds to develop its mines in Africa.

-Shares in Sundance, which had been halted on July 31 pending the talks, rebounded as much as 14 percent on Monday.
+The two firms agreed to a price of 45 cents a share compared with 57 cents earlier as iron ore prices hover near a three-year low.

 "The lower price just reflects the nature of the market.
-Buyers can call the terms now," said James Wilson, a senior mining analyst at RBS Morgans.
+Buyers can call the terms now," James Wilson, a senior mining analyst at RBS Morgans said.

 "Shareholders should be happy given the market outlook and the other alternative which is for Sundance to raise billions to develop the mines," he said.